 - The day after nominating Barrett, Trump calls Obamacare “terrible” and doubles-down on his goal of overturning the law: “‘If we can end Obamacare and come up with a much better health-care system that’s much cheaper and much better, which is what we’ll do.”

 - The U.S. reaches the grim milestone of 200,000 coronavirus deaths — a direct result of Trump’s failed response to the pandemic.

-- The Department of Justice and the state of Arkansas petitioned the Supreme Court to reinstate Medicaid work requirements that were previously ruled by the DC Circuit Court of Appeals to be “arbitrary and capricious” while failing to advance the purposes of Medicaid.
+- The Department of Justice and the state of Arkansas petitions the Supreme Court to reinstate Medicaid work requirements that were previously ruled by the DC Circuit Court of Appeals to be “arbitrary and capricious” while failing to advance the purposes of Medicaid.
 These burdensome paperwork requirements are particularly dangerous during the coronavirus crisis, where millions of Americans have lost employer-sponsored health coverage.

 - The Supreme Court rules that the Trump administration may allow a wider range of employers to opt out of the ACA’s requirement to provide contraceptive care because of religious or moral objections.
 An estimated 70,000 and 126,000 people could lose access to cost-free birth control as a result of Trump broadening the exemption.

 - Trump’s Department of Health and Human Services issues a final rule to weaken the enforcement of the Health Care Rights Law (section 1557 of the ACA), which bans discrimination against LGBTQ Americans and women in health care and insurance coverage.
 This announcement comes in the middle Pride Month and as the nation continues to battle the coronavirus pandemic.